Is Merrill Edge Safe 4-star brokerage rating

 Merrill Investing Rating

-The standard brokerage account at Merrill Edge is labeled CMA, which stands for Cash Management Account, highlighting Merrill’s dedication to banking features for investors.
-Each CMA account can have a checkbook and a Visa debit card, though these are optional.
-Uninvested cash in a brokerage account is swept to Bank of America, where it has FDIC coverage.
-This feature can be turned off if preferred.
+The basic brokerage account at Merrill Edge is called a CMA, which stands for Cash Management Account.
+This shows how serious Merrill is about banking features for investors.
+Every CMA account lets you add a checkbook and a Visa debit card if you want, but you don’t have to.
+Any cash not invested in your brokerage account is automatically moved to Bank of America, where it gets FDIC insurance.
+You can turn this feature off if you prefer.

-Naturally, cash withdrawals with a CMA debit card are free at Bank of America ATMs.
-Merrill Edge doesn’t bill any withdrawal fees at machines run by other banks and even refunds up to $200 annually in domestic ATM fees at non-Bank of America terminals.
+If you use your CMA debit card at Bank of America ATMs, withdrawals are free.
+Merrill Edge also does not charge for withdrawals at other banks’ ATMs and even refunds up to $200 per year in ATM fees you pay at non-Bank of America ATMs in the U.S.

-Thanks to Merrill’s link with Bank of America, any accounts opened at Bank of America, such as loans and credit cards, will be automatically linked on Merrill’s website.
+Because Merrill is connected to Bank of America, any accounts you open at Bank of America, like loans or credit cards, will be linked on Merrill’s platform.

 Computer Trading